grafana/setup-grizzly/README.md

 # Grizzly - `setup` GitHub Action

-This action downloads and adds [Grizzly](https://github.com/grafana/grizzly) to the PATH.
+This action downloads [Grizzly](https://github.com/grafana/grizzly), adds it to the PATH then configures it.

 ## Example usage